 Deconvolution helps to exclude out-of-focus information.
 A widefield microscope does not only detect light in the focus plane but also, for example, scattered light coming from other regions.
 A deconvolution software algorithm can help to redirect fluorescent signals to their origin.
 The left image shows the original widefield image, the right image has been subjected to deconvolution.
 Compared to the original, the deconvolved image shows sharper details while still keeping quantitative data, and as a result, the position of the NF-κB molecules can be determined more precisely.

-Here we could spend eons discussing the multitude of fluorescence techniques and applications.
-For the sake of time (and sanity), we will move on to instrument platforms, accessories, and add-ons in a subsequent post.
+Beyond discussing the multitude of fluorescence techniques and applications, for the sake of time we will move on to instrument platforms, accessories, and add-ons in subsequent articles.